Snaacky/thewiki/docs/guides/playback.md

 There are three ways of installing and configuring Kodi for your TV:

-- **Basic:** Kodi client on your computer, with content also stored on your computer.
+- **Basic:** Kodi client on your computer, with content also stored on your computer
-- **Intermediate:** Kodi client on a TV/Android Box, with content stored on your computer.
+- **Intermediate:** Kodi client on a TV/Android Box, with content stored on your computer
-- Com**Plex:** Kodi client on a TV/Android Box, with content stored on a media server.
+- **Advanced:** Kodi client on a TV/Android Box, with content stored on a media server

 +++ Basic

-- No decoding problems with a powerful CPU.
+- No decoding problems with a powerful CPU
-- The ability to use high-quality shaders that utilize your GPU to improve upscaling with [an external player of your choice](https://kodi.wiki/view/External_players).
+- The ability to use high-quality shaders that utilize your GPU to improve upscaling with [an external player of your choice](https://kodi.wiki/view/External_players)
-- Control using a normal keyboard and mouse or through an Android app like [Yatse](https://yatse.tv).
+- Control using a normal keyboard and mouse or through an Android app like [Yatse](https://yatse.tv)
+- Your files will be scanned by Kodi.
+See [Kodi's documentation on scanning files without renaming them](https://kodi.wiki/view/Anime#Scanning_files_without_renaming_them)

++++ Intermediate

+- Works with a simple [SMB share](https://kodi.wiki/view/SMB) from your computer on the same network.
+- Your files will be scanned by Kodi.
+See [Kodi's documentation on scanning files without renaming them](https://kodi.wiki/view/Anime#Scanning_files_without_renaming_them)

 +++ Advanced

-- Works with a simple [SMB share](https://kodi.wiki/view/SMB) from your computer on the same network.

-+++ Com**Plex**

-- Transcoding support for videos.
+- Transcoding support for videos
-- The ability to remotely stream content from devices outside your local network.
+- The ability to remotely stream content from devices outside your local network
+- Your files will be scanned by your media server and they must abide by your media server's folder structure and naming scheme

 Transcoding is used as a last resort to deal with compatibility problems. *Direct play is always preferable to transcoding, which affects quality and uses CPU power on your server.
 See [Plex's article about transcoding](https://support.plex.tv/articles/200250387-streaming-media-direct-play-and-direct-stream).*